ikernunezca/CMS/README.md

 This Readme file contains the instructions to launch the scripts generated for the different network analysis.

+Information on the source data provided for reproducibility can be found in the file 'Source_Information_README'

 ##### Before launching any of the scripts, please take a moment to check if you have installed the library dependencies of these scripts:

 	R libraries